vinjv/flysystem-onedrive/README.md

-## This package is not maintained anymore.
+## This package is based on the repo no more maintained of nicolasbeauvais.

 # Flysystem adapter for the Microsoft OneDrive API